 Adaptive Music Program

 In Springfield, over 25% of public school students have identified disabilities that impact their learning.
 Music is a proven and effective tool for unlocking learning potential in students with disabilities, however, in both Springfield and the entire country, music education has yet to become a universal component of a child’s education.
 AMP partners with public schools and education centers throughout the Pioneer Valley, providing adaptive music classes for youth in preschool through high school in their typical classroom setting during the school day.
 AMP is believed to be the only specialized accessible music education program in the country that delivers its services primarily in public schools where participation barriers like transportation and tuition have been removed.
-AMP is currently serving more than 600 students.
+AMP is currently serving more than 750 students.

 In a 2024 survey of Springfield Public Schools classroom staff, respondents agreed with these statements as follows:

-Jessica Corwin, Program Director and Teaching Artist
+Hannah Berube, Program Manager and Teaching Artist

 opens in a new windowJon Burgos, Teaching Artist